This event is free, but spaces are limited and registration is required: RSVP

 Bitcoin Wednesday is an accessible event for anyone who has interest in digital currencies or the related technologies, a great chance to meet other like-minded professionals, and exchange ideas in an informal atmosphere.

-Mark it down in your agenda; join us on Wednesday, 2 September at 17:00.
-The conference itself begins at 19:00, but we gather earlier at the bar for networking.
+Mark it down in your agenda; join us on Wednesday, 4 November at 15:00.
+The conference itself begins at 15:00 sharp, and we conclude with a dinner and special talk about Dutch banks and the blockchain.

 Like most Bitcoin Wednesday conferences this event is free, but space is limited and advance registration is required.